salomonelli/best-resume-ever/README.md

 ## Prerequisite

-1. It requires at least node v.8.5
+1. NodeJs with version 8.5 or higher

-2. If you don't have install node.js in your machine then go to this link https://nodejs.org/en/download/ in order to install node
+2. If you do not have installed node.js in your machine then go to [this link](https://nodejs.org/en/download/) in order to install node.

 ## How to use